Why are there no headnotes?

 Advancements in technology can be used to offer additional information which can help practitioners with legal research in more demanding times.
 A key benefit of better technology is that you can navigate an even greater body of content effectively.

 As cases are used over time, specific points of note or the interpretation of a particular point may change, as well as the social and political circumstances of the time.
-The means the headnote becomes less relevant than at the time of publication.
+This means the headnote becomes less relevant than at the time of publication.
 There are many examples available on Justis where the original headnote no longer aligns with how the case is interpreted today.

 Of course, key passages cannot replace headnotes in summarising a case, however, the alternative benefits are equally, if not more important.